Defender API: Features, Functionality, and Usage

 Subscribe to Incidents (Websocket)

-Lumu provides a streaming endpoint to subscribe to real-time updates on incident operations.
+Lumu provides a streaming endpoint to subscribe to real-time updates on activity notifications.
 Establishing a connection to the streaming API means making a very long-lived HTTP request, and parsing the response incrementally.

 The following endpoint can be used to stream notifications to any client that implements WebSockets.